3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Figure 5-2a) The object is sampled at position (+) in the object coordinate system.
 The clipping surface is hinted at with a wireframe.
 The transformation `T0` of the world coordinate system into the object coordinate system is given by the `transform`-attributes on the `item` and `component`-elements in the path that leads to this object in the `build`-hierarchy of the 3MF Core Specification (see https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#3431-item-element and https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#421-component).

 Figure 5-2b) Offers a view into the \<volumetricstack> and its corresponding coordinate system.
 The transformation `T1` from object coordinate space to \<volumetricstack> coordinate system is given by the `transform`-element in the \<color>-element.
 The original clipping surface from a) is only shown for illustration porpuses.
-It does note exist in the \<volumetricstack> context.
+It does not exist in the \<volumetricstack> context.
 The value sampled from the \<volumetricstack> element might be the result of blending multiple \<volumetriclayer>s in this stack, see Figure 4-1.

 Figure 5-2c) Shows the \<volumetricstack> again.
 The unit box of the UVW coordinate system is shown as a wireframe.
 The transformation `T2` between \<volumetricstack> coordinate system and UVW space is given according to the `transform`-attribute of the \<channelfromimage3d> element in each \<volumetriclayer> of this \<volumetricstack>.

 Figure 5-3d) Shows the UVW coordinate space and where the sampling point (+) is evaluated, and the UVW-locations to which the voxel centers of the \<image3d>-element map.

-Figure 5-3e) illustrates where the sampling point (+) ends up in the the voxel coordinate space.
+Figure 5-3e) illustrates where the sampling point (+) ends up in the voxel coordinate space.
 The mapping of UVW to voxel coordinates in the \<image3d>-element is described in [Chapter 2.
 3D Image](#chapter-2-3d-image).

 _Figure 5-2: Illustration of the different coordinate systems and 3MF elements in the sampling process. a) the object to be sampled at position (+). b) A view into the \<volumetricstack>.
 The original clipping surface from a) is only shown for illustration porpuses. c) Shows the \<volumetricstack> again.
-The unit box of the UVW coordinate system is shown as a wireframe. d) The UVW coordinate space and and the UVW-locations to which the voxel-centers map. e) The sampling point (+) in the voxel coordinate space._
+The unit box of the UVW coordinate system is shown as a wireframe. d) The UVW coordinate space and the UVW-locations to which the voxel-centers map. e) The sampling point (+) in the voxel coordinate space._
 ![Illustration of different coordinate systems in the sampling process](images/fig_coordinatesystems.png)